ccdc-opensource/on-site-webcsd/README.md

    alt="A screenshot of the On-Site WebCSD installer" style="width:4.70in;height:4.33in" />

 4. At the next stage, the configuration details required for setting up the server are required.
-This includes the location of the .pfx file and the associated password, the CCDC license key and the public URI for the server.
+This includes the location of the .pfx file and the associated password, the CCDC license key (or local license server URL) and the public URI for the server.

    - If no .pfx file is provided a built-in self-signed certificate will be used.
 This is not recommended as it is insecure, and will not work with SSO authentication.

-   - The public URI has the format `https://full.docker.hostname:PORT` where `full.docker.hostname` is your Docker host and `PORT` is a port number of your choice (e.g. 443).
+   - The public URI has the format `https://full.docker.hostname:PORT` where `full.docker.hostname` is your Docker host and `PORT` is a port number of your choice.
+     :information: if using the default 443 port this should *not* be included in the URI as it may be automatically stripped from the address by the browser.

      <img src="onsite-webcsd-media/installer_screenshot_4.png"
      alt="A screenshot of the On-Site WebCSD installer" style="width:4.70in;height:4.33in" />